Greater Sacramento Area Resources for Sick Days

 Here in the greater Sacramento metropolitan area, Amazon is even speedier and recently they even added same day delivery service on some items.
 I test drove it this weekend, just for y’all.
 And yes!
 It worked like a charm.
 I ordered an item mid-morning, paid a bit extra, and it arrived about 7 pm that night.
 I won’t be using it routinely.
 I prefer NOT to pay the extra fee.
 And rarely need something that fast.
 Plus the supply is limited on what can be delivered that quickly.

 They also state that in some urban areas you can get items within 2 hours using their app.
 I’ve checked but so far that doesn’t include my area.
-It does, however, include the Sacramento urban area as you can see from this fun news video – click here.
+It does, however, include the Sacramento urban area as you can see from this fun news video.
 The nice thing about the 1 hour option is that it also includes groceries as an option to buy.
 Again, quite handy for those recovering from illness and not ready to head to the store, as well as long distance or uber busy caregivers.
+[UPDATE 6/3/20 – sadly, the speediness of Amazon has taken a dramatic hit during the Corona Virus.
+Hopefully once the Quarantine is over, it will once again speed up. )

 Great Resources in Greater Sacramento Roseville Area